openregulatory/templates/templates/techdoc/14971/risk-management-plan.md

 ### 1.2 Risk Policy and Risk Acceptability

-The following policy establishes criteria for risk acceptability following ISO 14971:2019 and ISO/TR 24971:2020.
+The following policy establishes criteria for risk acceptability following EU Regulation 2017/745, EN ISO 14971:2019+A11:2021, ISO/TR 24971:2020.
 It applies to all people and activities involved in the design, development and distribution process of the medical device, and intends to ensure highest levels of medical device safety consistent with stakeholder expectations.